sebmate/WingHacks/README.md

 WWFix ("Wersi-Wing-Fix") is a small tool to mitigate various bugs in the Wersi Pegasus Wing OAS 8 software.
 The tool acts as a MIDI proxy, which is placed between the keyboard's physical hardware (i.e. the control panel buttons, drawbars, volume slider, and the manual) and the WERSI OAS application and which manipulates the MIDI communication whenever necessary.
 This makes it possible to mitigate various bugs and to provide new functionality.
 WWFix can be kept running in the background; it will do its job silently.

-(Note that WWFix is not a "hack" in the strict sense, as Wersi actually allows you to change the input and output MIDI devices.
+Note that WWFix is not a "hack", as Wersi actually allows you to change the input and output MIDI devices.
 Therefore, WWFix only makes use of Wersi's official software interfaces.
-I strongly believe that this is a very clever solution.)
+Actually, this is a very clever solution.

-Please note that there are some limitations for the rare variants with two manuals (Wersi Pegasus Wing Duo), see below for details.
-I do not know when I will fully address these, but as I have a friend who has such a Duo, the chances are not that bad ...
+Since version 0.3, there is full support for the rare variants with two manuals (Wersi Pegasus Wing Duo).

 The program uses the excellent C# MIDI Toolkit by Leslie Sanford (see https://www.codeproject.com/Articles/6228/%2fArticles%2f6228%2fC-MIDI-Toolkit).
 Thanks for this, Leslie!